wyattharrell/ios-afternoon-project-astronomy-objc/README.md

     - The rest of the model, networking, and view components must be written in Objective-C.
 2. Your Objective-C code must be thoroughly annotated for nullability and generics.
 3. You must cache images using a custom cache class written in Objective-C. It should be a generic type so it can be used with any type.
+4. You can use any of the files in the "LambdaSDK" folder (Move these files into an appropriate spot within your Xcode project).

 ### Part 2 - Additional Enhancements